• Skip to primary navigation

 DIY and Upcycling

-For the hands-on enthusiast, DIY and upcycling present exciting opportunities to infuse mid-century flair into your space.
+DIY and upcycling are also exciting opportunities to infuse mid-century flair into your space.
 Consider repurposing vintage fabrics for throw pillows, refurbishing worn-out furniture, or transforming salvaged materials into unique mid-century-inspired pieces.
 Not only is this approach budget-friendly, but it also adds a personal touch to your home.
+You can find lots of easy projects on Pinterest to try out.

 Modern Reproductions

 If you’re after the mid-century look without the hunt for vintage pieces, modern reproductions offer a convenient solution.
-Many contemporary furniture stores carry items inspired by mid-century design, allowing you to achieve the aesthetic without sacrificing modern conveniences.
+Many contemporary furniture stores carry items inspired by mid-century design.

 This is the main way I have furnished my home because the pieces are easier to find and there aren’t the lead concerns.
 There are many great places to shop now for mid-century modern decor.
 Some of my favorites are-